Fishrock123/cli-status/README.md

 ### Testing:

-Clone the repo, then run:
+Install or clone the repo, then run:

-    $> node test.js
+    $> npm test